mrDevRussia/BedRock-Language-Open-Source/README.md

 The language is built on the principle of Byte-Level Validation, where every line of code translates directly into efficient machine instructions.
 It is designed to operate without a runtime, making it a "pure" tool for building kernels, drivers, and embedded systems.

 Project Timeline
-Initial Development: Work on the core architecture and compiler logic began in August 2025.
+Initial Development: Work on the core architecture and compiler logic began in December 2025.

 Engine Milestone: The core compiler engine reached its stable, verified state in early 2026, successfully passing logic and memory stress tests.

 Current Status
-Last Update: April 5, 2026.
+Last Update: August 18, 2026.

 Phase: Transitioning from Compiler Development to Ecosystem Expansion.